 - How will the School mitigate the risks associated with families bringing students to campus on drop-off day?

 - Will Choate adapt plans for the opening of school as new information becomes available throughout the summer?

 - Where do I find the specific Connecticut metrics being used to measure safety for reopening?

-- Will flu shots be offered on campus?
+- Will the vaccine to prevent SARS-CoV-2 infection be available on campus?

-All faculty and student-facing staff will also be tested weekly for SARS-CoV-2 beginning 2 weeks prior to the arrival of students on campus in the fall.
+All faculty and student-facing staff will also be tested twice weekly for SARS-CoV-2 beginning 1 week prior to the arrival of students on campus.

 Whenever possible, only one adult should bring a student to campus for drop off.
 All individuals coming to campus must wear a mask.
 Upon arrival, students and any accompanying adult will be screened for symptoms and COVID-19 risk before beginning registration.
 Parents or guardians will be asked to drop students off and depart campus promptly.
 Only students will be allowed to enter campus buildings.
 Ample support will be provided to help students move into their rooms and acclimate to the new school environment, and while parents will remain an important part of their student’s support network, we need to limit the number of people who move around our campus in order to promote a safe and healthy environment for all students and other campus residents.